Ceall8650/PTT_Movie_Crawler/README.md

 # PTT_Movie_Crawler
-You can know about a movie the how many good or bad opinions on PTT movie group
+You can get the all opinions of a movie that published in PTT movie group